Kinto/kinto/docs/overview.rst

 .. image:: images/overview-use-cases.png
     :align: right

-*Kinto* is a lightweight JSON storage service with synchronisation and sharing abilities.
+*Kinto* is a minimalist JSON storage service with synchronisation and sharing abilities.
 It is meant to be **easy to use** and **easy to self-host**.

 *Kinto* is used at Mozilla and released under the Apache v2 licence.